ganeshgana46/SQL/README.md

 > Commit: It is used to apply or save changes in the database
 > Save Point: It is used to save the data on the temporary basis in the database

+#Overview

+> Quick Introduction of SQL
+> Create a Database and Table
+> Insert
+> Select Data
+> Where Clauses
+> Update Data
+> Delete
+> Change Table (new column, update column)
+> Create a primary key
+> Create an index
+> Create Foreign Keys
+> Joins and Relationships
+> Functions
+> Group By

 #SQL

      SQL is a standard language for storing, manipulating and retrieving data in databases.